brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Internals] Adopted PSR-2
     - [Change] Restructured the configuration options.
 The sorting does now make more sense than before.
     - [Change] Removed logging options and debug methods from the frontend editing configuration options.
-    - [Change] When the destination is set to 'file' via config file, this value can not be overwritten with local cookie settings.
+    - [Change] When the destination is set to 'file' via config file, this value cannot be overwritten with local cookie settings.
     - [Change] Unclunked the Smokey-Grey skin.
     - [Change] [Bugfix] Removed the whole dual-output mess.
-    - [Bugfix] No help text displayed for readonly cookie config.
+    - [Bugfix] No help text displayed for read only cookie config.
     - [Bugfix] The Hans skin renders the config option name twice.
     - [Bugfix] When setting the logfiles to '10', kreXX will now keep 10 files, and not 9.
-    - [Bugfix] The debug output might jump around, in some special css environments.
+    - [Bugfix] The debug output might jump around, in some special CSS environments.
     - [Bugfix] Proper handling of broken html output from the hosting CMS.

 1.4.1